-Principal Financial Group Inc. (PFG), the provider of retirement-services, avoided declines in Smith & Wesson Holding Corp.
-(SWHC) by selling shares in the first two months of this quarter, a spokesman said.
+Principal Financial Group Inc. (PFG:US), the provider of retirement-services, avoided declines in Smith & Wesson Holding Corp.
+(SWHC:US) by selling shares in the first two months of this quarter, a spokesman said.

 “We significantly reduced our holdings in SWHC during the months of October and November,” said Adam Lackey, a spokesman for Des Moines, Iowa-based Principal in an e-mail using the gunmaker’s ticker symbol.
 “Therefore, it’s very likely that we are no longer one of the largest shareholders.”